 When you’re negotiating a debt settlement, creditors will generally attempt to get as much money out of you as possible.
 Without the help of an expert debt negotiator, you may not get the most beneficial terms to settle your debts.
 In other words, you may end up paying more than you would have needed to settle your debt.
 You could negotiate with creditors on your own, but, it is safe to say that with an experienced professional you will get a better settlement offer and you will end up paying back less.

-If you’re currently looking into debt relief and wish to speak with a professional to discuss the many options available to you, including debt settlement, Loans Canada can help.
-We’ve worked with thousands of Canadians, just like you, who need help dealing with their debts.
+If you’re currently looking into debt relief and wish to speak with a professional to discuss the many options available to you, including debt settlement, reach of the a credit counsellor.
+They’re specialized professionals who can help you understand all your debt options awho need help dealing with their debts.